ensody/ReactiveState-Kotlin/README.md

     }
 }
 ```

+Note: With `BaseReactiveState` you get this for free when using `launch`.

 Since it's a common pattern, we provide `ErrorEvents` and `withErrorHandling` to automatically catch and report any errors within a code block to an `EventNotifier`.